cloudify-cosmo/docs.getcloudify.org/content/developer/ide_autocomplete.md

 # Functionalities
 ## Autocomplete
-Similar to any programing language you can press `CTRL+SPACE` and it will suggest what are the available options.
+Similar to any programming language you can press `CTRL+SPACE` and it will suggest what are the available options.

 ## Property type validation
 Each property is assigned to a specific type.
 The type can be integer, string, boolean, object, array.
 If the value is not of the right type the IDE will notify you about it.